COVID-19 & Insurance

 Contact our office if you would like us to review your policy and find out what options available for your specific situation to help manage your insurance costs.

 Please note we’ve had an extremely high demand for this service.
 It is a fairly lengthy process for us to complete the review and provide appropriate advice to each client.
-As a result, there is a delay in responding to inquiries.
-We are working hard to ensure each email and phone call is returned with a considered response, but it could take up to a week for us to reply.
+As a result, there may be a delay in responding to inquiries.
+We are working hard to ensure each email and phone call is returned with a considered response.
 Thank you for your patience.

 We are hearing from more businesses, particularly dog trainers and pet first aid trainers, who are switching to providing online, live video or other remote consultations, advice or training.
 The PROfur policy will automatically cover you for this provided: